 Adding certain nutrients to your daily diet through foods can help boost your eye health.
 Include these simple, hassle-free eye-healthy recipes loaded with vitamins and nutrients for enriching your eye health, and you’ll be surprised the next time you visit an eye doctor.
-The below recipes are done using just 3 ingredients that can be commonly found in anyone’s kitchen.
+The below delicious recipes are done using just 3 ingredients that can be commonly found in anyone’s kitchen.
 On top of that, the recipes are also toothsome.

 1. Grilled Broccoli